Title

 WHEREAS, in 2022, the council passed Motion 16106 declaring support for the Cities for Citizenship initiative and directing the executive to sign the county onto the initiative as a participating community, and

-WHEREAS, King County is in the process of standing up a Human and Civil Rights Commission, which is intended to strengthen the county’s anti-discrimination policies and protections; ensure equitable allocation of county resources; and engage robustly with diverse communities in the county, and will include a representative who is active and engaged with an immigrant or refugee community, and
+WHEREAS, in 2024, King County enacted Ordinance 19770 establishing a human and civil rights commission intended to strengthen the county's anti-discrimination policies and protections, ensure equitable allocation of county resources, and engage robustly with diverse communities in the county, and will include a representative who is active and engaged with one or more immigrant or refugee communities, and

-WHEREAS, King County is committed to continue building a welcoming, safe, and hate-free environment in communities, where all immigrants and refugees are welcomed, accepted, and valued; and to encourage business leaders, civic groups, community institutions, and residents to join in a community-wide effort to adopt policies and practices that promote belonging, inclusion and equity;
+WHEREAS, King County is committed to continue building a welcoming, safe, and hate-free environment in communities, where all immigrants and refugees are welcomed, accepted, and valued, and encourages business leaders, civic groups, community institutions, and residents to join in a communitywide effort to adopt policies and practices that promote belonging, inclusion, and equity;

 NOW, THEREFORE, BE IT MOVED by the Council of King County:

-A. The council remains committed to welcoming and actively supporting immigrants and refugees from all nationalities, religions, ethnicities, gender identities, sexual orientations, races, and backgrounds - regardless of political preference - with policies, programs, and dedicated resources that foster inclusion, meaningful participation, and economic opportunity for all.
+A. The council remains committed to welcoming and actively supporting immigrants and refugees from all nationalities, religions, ethnicities, gender identities, sexual orientations, races, and backgrounds, regardless of political preference, with policies, codesigned programs, and dedicated resources that foster inclusion, meaningful participation, and economic opportunity for all, in partnership with immigrant-led organizations, ensuring services are trauma-informed and culturally competent.

-C. The council values the executive's partnership in supporting immigrants and refugees in King County and respectfully requests the following:
+C. The council values the executive's partnership in supporting immigrants and refugees in King County and respectfully requests the executive do the following:

-1. All county facilities post signage clearly designating areas that are not open to the public to assist county employees in implementing K.C.C.
-2.15.020, which requires employees to immediately refer warrantless attempts or requests for access to county facilities, property, equipment or nonpublic databases, or nonpublic portions of otherwise public databases, or people in King County's custody to the department or agency director.
+1. Post signage, or otherwise clearly designate areas in all county facilities that are not open to the public, or areas open only for a limited specific purpose, to assist county employees in implementing K.C.C.
+2.15.020, which requires employees to immediately refer warrantless attempts or requests for access to county facilities, property, equipment or nonpublic databases, or nonpublic portions of otherwise public databases, or people in King County's custody to the department or agency director;

-D. The council supports the superior court, district court, and prosecuting attorney's efforts to fully comply with the Courts Open to All Act and other relevant state law and encourages the implementation of policies and practices that endeavor to prevent and/or mitigate immigration consequences for immigrants and refugees at all stages of the criminal legal process, and take into consideration whether noncitizen residents may face harsher punishments than U.S. citizens solely due to their immigration status.
+D. The council supports the superior court, district court, and prosecuting attorney's efforts to fully comply with the Courts Open to All Act and other relevant state law and encourages the implementation of policies and practices that endeavor to prevent or mitigate immigration consequences for immigrants and refugees at all stages of the criminal legal process, and take into consideration whether noncitizen residents may face harsher punishments than United States citizens solely due to their immigration status.

-E. The council fully backs the county's efforts to monitor federal actions that may target immigrant communities and prepare legal strategies in response.
+F. The council fully backs the county's efforts to monitor federal actions that may target immigrant communities and prepare legal strategies in response, including partnering across jurisdictions and with community organizations.
 The council will consider allocating additional resources to support this critical work.

-F. The council commits to expanding investments in the county's efforts to support immigrants and refugees, including but not limited to: deportation defense, rapid response efforts coordinated with local city and Washington state agencies, citizenship programs, English language learning and workforce development programs, language access, mental and physical health services, food security, and investments to combat displacement as well as know your rights trainings for county staff, contracted community organizations, and immigrants and refugees.
+G. The council commits to expanding investments in the county's efforts to support immigrants and refugees, including, but not limited to: deportation defense, rapid response efforts coordinated with local city and Washington state agencies, citizenship programs, English language learning and workforce development programs, language access, mental and physical health services, food security, and investments to combat displacement as well as "know your rights" trainings for county staff, contracted community organizations, and immigrants and refugees.

-G. The council reaffirms its commitment to ensuring that the county is in full compliance with the Keep Washington Working Act, the Courts Open to All Act, and chapter 2.15 of the King County Code.
-The council supports the efforts of elected officials and staff in local jurisdictions within the county and throughout Washington State in complying with the state laws and developing policies that further protect populations whose rights may be abrogated and interests harmed by the federal government, including but not limited to immigrants and refugees.
+H. The council reaffirms its commitment to ensuring that the county is in full compliance with the Keep Washington Working Act, the Courts Open to All Act, and K.C.C. chapter 2.15.
+The council supports the efforts of elected officials and staff in local jurisdictions within the county and throughout Washington state in complying with the state laws, developing policies, and expanding resources and funding to further protect populations whose rights may be abrogated and interests harmed by the federal government, including, but not limited to, immigrants and refugees.

-H. The council condemns President Trump’s deployment of federalized National Guard and federal troops into Los Angeles in response to protests for immigrants’ rights; this action is a dangerous abuse of power.
-The council respectfully requests that Washington’s Congressional delegation take steps to exercise oversight of the deployment of federalized troops and to take steps to rescind the deployment order and withdraw military troops from our communities.
+I. The council condemns President Trump's deployment of federalized National Guard and federal troops into the city of Los Angeles, which violates both federal statutes and the United States Constitution.
+The council respectfully requests the Washington state Congressional delegation take steps to exercise oversight of the deployment of federalized troops, rescind the deployment order, and withdraw military troops from our communities.